chemicaljs/chemical/README.md

 `hostname_whitelist` overrides `hostname_blacklist` if you try to set them both.

-3. Use `chemical.app` which is an express app. `chemical.use` is shortand for `chemical.app.use`.
+3. Use `chemical.app` which is an express app. `chemical.use` is shortand for `chemical.app.use` (same with `chemical.get`).
 You may need to import express for certain APIs.

 ```js
 chemical.get("/", function(req, res){